Published in

 “The cartoon was a sensation,”

 A couple more years and a note found in 2005 confirmed that in 1503, Leonardo started painting the Mona Lisa and that he had already begun work on the Saint Anne Painting.
-The painting has an epic story of how it confused Historians with the different cartoons Leonardo drew with figure changes and similar themes at different time periods, a story I look forward to composing next time.
+The painting has an epic story of how it confused Historians with the different cartoons Leonardo drew with figure changes and similar themes at different time periods, a story I look forward to composing another time.

 From the cartoons, however, it is evident that Leonardo had previously imagined the theme for this painting, for a different patron probably.

-The painting, The Virgin and Child with Saint Anne features a similar theme as Friar Pietro described to Isabella, but Leonardo painted St. Anne young, while the cartoon showed her older.
+The painting, The Virgin and Child With Saint Anne features a similar theme as Friar Pietro described to Isabella, but Leonardo painted St. Anne young, while the cartoon showed her older.
 The image shows Mary’s torso and that of St. Anne to be fused as they together care for the young child, Christ.
-The painting is also evident of Leonardo’s information on geology, depicted under the elegant toes of Saint Anne.
+The painting is also evidence of Leonardo’s information on geology, depicted under the elegant toes of Saint Anne.
 Additionally, it exhibits what Leonardo wrote,

 “have a movement of a person’s limbs appropriate to that person’s mental movements.”